mlflow/mlflow/docs/source/llms/langchain/autologging.rst

 Patch Functions for Logging Artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Other artifacts such as models, datasets, are logged by patching the invocation functions of the supported models to insert the logging call.
+Other artifacts such as models are logged by patching the invocation functions of the supported models to insert the logging call.
 MLflow patches the following functions:

 * ``invoke``
 * ``batch``